 Bellingham, WA

-Building resilient infrastructure to expand Bellingham’s wastewater capacity, improving the CIty's sewer transport system and a lift station capacity to 18 million gallons per day
+Building resilient infrastructure to expand the City's wastewater capacity, improving the sewer transport system and lift station capacity to 18 million gallons per day

 Owner